Chitimacha language: Pronouns

 Verbs are inflected for person and number of the subject.
 Ambiguity may be avoided by the use of the personal pronouns (shown in the table below), but sentences without personal pronouns are common.
 There is no gender in the personal pronouns and verbal indexes.
 Subject and object personal pronouns are identical.

 Pronouns are more restricted than nouns when appearing in a possessive construction.
-Pronouns cannot be proceeded by a possessive unlike nouns.
+Pronouns cannot be preceded by a possessive unlike nouns.

 Nouns

-There are definite articles in Chitmacha.
-Nouns are mostly uninflected, there are only approximately 30 nouns (mostly kinship or referring to persons) which distinguish a singular or plural form through a plural suffix or other formations.
+There are definite articles in Chitimacha.
+Nouns are mostly uninflected; there are only approximately 30 nouns (mostly kinship or referring to persons) which distinguish a singular or plural form through a plural suffix or other formations.

 Nouns are free, or may be possessed by juxtaposing the possessor and the possessed noun.